bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

 Model training and object detection can be performed using the JustDeepIt API.
-Python script :file:`run_mmdet.py` stored in `GitHub:JustDeepIt/tutorials/GWHD/scripts <https://github.com/biunit/JustDeepIt/tree/main/tutorials/GWHD/scripts>`_ can be used for this purpose.
+Python script :file:`run_mmdet.py` stored in GitHub (`JustDeepIt/tutorials/GWHD/scripts <https://github.com/biunit/JustDeepIt/tree/main/tutorials/GWHD/scripts>`_) can be used for this purpose.
-See `GitHub:JustDeepIt/tutorials/GWHD/ <https://github.com/biunit/JustDeepIt/tree/main/tutorials/GWHD>`_ for detailed information.
+See GitHub (`JustDeepIt/tutorials/GWHD/ <https://github.com/biunit/JustDeepIt/tree/main/tutorials/GWHD>`_) for detailed information.

 .. include:: ../../../tutorials/GWHD/README.rst